aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

   * Google Sheets - for checklist creation and test tracking
   * draw.io – for visual event diagrams (puzzle/enemy logic flow)
   * Adobe Photoshop - for annotated top-down map creation
-  * Nvidia app for taking screenshots & videos
+  * Nvidia app for taking screenshots and videos
   * Handbrake for compressing and trimming videos